-The Speaker shall preside at all meetings and preserve order and decorum.
+The Speaker shall preside at all meetings of the Regional Council and meetings of the Council Elders and preserve order and decorum.
 The Speaker may participate in all discussion and debate but must avoid any bias or perception of bias.

-The speaker can communicate to the Regional Council on behalf of the Assembly of Elder.
+The Speaker shall communicate to the Regional Council on behalf of the Council Elder.